VigneshAjay98/laravel-ecommerce-with-stripe/README.md

 # TrickyMall
-...An e-Commerce app where users can add and store products in their cart, purchase online through Stripe payment gateway.
+   An e-Commerce app where users can add and store products in their cart, purchase online through Stripe payment gateway.